The Schwarzian from gauge theories: Introduction

 This leading localization procedure may seem abstract at first.
 It has a clear physical meaning though.
-In the microcanonical ensemble it amounts to ignoring charge eigenvalues that are larger than a certain large energy scale~$\Lambda^{n+1} R^n\,$, where~$R$ is the radius of the~$S^3\,$.~{Then requiring $\Lambda$ to be much larger than~$\frac{1}{R}$, implies that the spacing among contiguous eigenvalues~$\delta E \,=\,\frac{1}{R}$ becomes infinitesimally small compared to the hierarchy of eigenvalues explored~$\frac{\delta E}{E} \sim \frac{1}{(\Lambda R)^{n+1}}\,\ll\,1$, and one effectively obtains a continuum spectrum.
+In the microcanonical ensemble it amounts to ignoring charge eigenvalues $E>0$ that are larger than a certain large energy scale~$E_{max}=\Lambda^{n+1} R^n\,$, where~$R$ is the radius of the~$S^3\,$.~{Then requiring $\Lambda$ to be much larger than~$\frac{1}{R}$, implies that the spacing among contiguous eigenvalues~$\delta E \,=\,\frac{1}{R}$ becomes infinitesimally small compared to the hierarchy of eigenvalues explored~$\frac{\delta E}{E_{max}} \sim \frac{1}{(\Lambda R)^{n+1}}\,\ll\,1\,$. \emph{Judiciously ignoring the small spacing}, $\frac{\delta E}{E_{max}}$, {in dimensionless variable~$0<\frac{E}{E_{max}}<1$}, one reaches a continuum spectrum that unlike the original spectrum of the fundamental theory, remains to be continuum after coming back to the dimensionful variable~$0\,<\,E\,< \,E_{max}\,$.
 The integer power~$n$ may be conveniently selected depending on the landing point of the selected $\Lambda R\to\infty$ limit.
-The effective theory associated with such a continuum spectrum is called the \emph{gravitational infrared theory} or simply the~\emph{infrared theory}.
+The effective theory associated with any such a continuum spectrum will be called~\emph{infrared theory}.~\footnote{Of course a theory contains more data than its spectrum, but for the purposes of this work we will assume that other more refined data of the effective theory in the continuum, such as correlators, can be recovered from $\mathcal{N}=4$ SYM by the $\Lambda$-dependent deformation of chemical potentials to be mentioned below. }

+{More details of this microcanonical version of the procedure will be reported elsewhere, but let us make an obvervation.
+The just described expansion to the continuum is not unique.
+The process of ignoring the small spacing among eigenvalues in dimensionless variables\,, i.e. $\frac{\delta E}{E_{max}}\,$, amounts to dropping certain choices of Fourier modes in the Fourier expansion of the eigenvalue density of the UV complete theory, e.g. of~$\mathcal{N}=4$ SYM,.
+In this way the Dirac delta-functions accounting for the discrete spectrum of the UV theory get smoothed out.
+Obviously, the selection of truncated Fourier modes is ambiguous and in grand-canonical ensemble this ambiguity is naturally related to the ambiguity in selecting different large-$\Lambda$ expansions.~\footnote{This ambiguity can be also understood to be related to a renormalization of chemical potentials in grand-canonical ensemble or to a chemical potential dependent redefinition of the cutoff~$\Lambda\,$. } }

+One important observation to make regarding this procedure is that \emph{any possible infinitesimally small mass-gap remainning in an expansion to the continuum $\Lambda R\to\infty$, can not be equated with the mass gap of the discrete spectrum of the UV theory, i.e. free $\mathcal{N}=4$ SYM, which is of order $\mathcal{O}(\frac{1}{R})=\mathcal{O}(\frac{\Lambda ^0}{R})\,$.
+Namely, the latter is non-infinitesimal in the expansion $\Lambda \to\infty$ because it is by construction $\Lambda$-independent.} We will comeback in due time to elaborate on this.~\footnote{Please read around the emphasized comment below equation~\eqref{eq:EmphComment}.}